Applying for Young Adult Programs

 How does the placement process work?

-- You submit your complete application to SCA.
+- You submit your complete application to SCA, including speciﬁc positions you are interested in applying for.

-- Application review begins approximately 3 months prior to position start dates.
+- Application review begins approximately three months prior to position start dates.

 - SCA reviews applications for a speciﬁc position and determines the most qualiﬁed candidates from that applicant pool.
 We then send these top applications to sites for consideration.